 c.
 Cancellation due to inclement weather conditions will be charged as above.

 company has no control (including adverse weather and road conditions) or in

-the event of the hirer taking any action to vary
+the event of the hirer taking any action to vary agreed conditions

-which case an additional pro rata charge will be made to the hire
+an additional pro rata charge will be made to the hire charge.

-gives its advice on journey time in good faith.
+The company gives its advice on journey time in good faith.
 However, as a

 result of breakdown or traffic congestion, or other events beyond the

-reasonable control of the company, journeys may take longer than predicted and in
+reasonable control of the company, journeys may take longer than predicted and

 inconvenience suffered by the hirer as a result.